 - Learn about life on campus and in Boston

 - Meet your fellow students at various social events

-On the move-in day, parents can park temporarily in front of the residence halls to unload their cars.
-Orientation Leaders will be available and eager to help unload your car and carry your belongs up to your room.
-After unloading the car, you MUST be prepared to move your vehicle off-campus.
-Boston Conservatory at Berklee does not have guest parking and those violating the Boston parking regulations could be ticketed and towed.
+On move-in day, parents can park temporarily in front of the residence halls to unload their cars.
+Orientation leaders will be available and eager to help unload your car and carry your belongs up to your room.
+After unloading the car, you MUST be prepared to move your vehicle off campus.
+Boston Conservatory at Berklee does not have guest parking, and those violating the Boston parking regulations could be ticketed and towed.

 - Bathroom caddy